EHOWorks/Dijkstra-Path-Finding/README.md

-# Dijkstra-s-Path-Finding
+# Dijkstra-s-Path-Findingl
-a little javascript that dynamically solves mazes of custom sizes.
+Little javascript that dynamically solves mazes of custom sizes.